To Main Menu

 The image on the Shroud of Turin is very subtle.
 The closer you get, the less distinct it becomes.
 One of the best ways to look at the Shroud image is on a photographic negative.
 There, the light and dark values are reversed and the image appears more realistic and natural.

 Shroud of Turin (Ventral Image) as it appears on a Photographic Negative

 Shroud of Turin (Dorsal Image) Reference Photographs

 The above views of the dorsal image on the Shroud are provided for reference only and do not allow you to examine close ups of the image like the Master Photograph at the top of this page does.
-I hope to be able to expand this feature sometime in the future and ask you to be patient.
 You will notice that there is a difference in color and sharpness between the Ventral and Dorsal images.
 That is in part due to improvements in scanning and image processing since this page was first created in January 1996.
 The Dorsal images are from Photo-CD scans of my original 4" x 5" film and the color is more accurate to the actual color of the Shroud.
 They also are considerably higher in resolution.

 After viewing the images in this area of the website, you might wish to obtain Shroud photographs for your own personal research and study.
-Currently available are 35mm slide sets, 8" x 10" color print sets and much more.
+Currently available are 8.5" x 11" lithographic print sets, miniature Shroud replicas on cotton canvas, lithographic posters and much more.
 For detailed descriptions and ordering information, visit the Website Store page of this website.

 |Top of Page||Main Menu||Shroud Library|